- Visit the pre-Inca archaeological site of Caral, dating back to before 2000 B.C and the seat of the oldest civilization in the Americas

 This morning we will drive from Truijillo to the village of Cao, where the archaeological site of El Brujo is located.
 El Brujo opened to the public in 2006.
 Much like Huaca de la Luna, this site features tiers of polychromatic friezes and also served as a religious and sacrificial complex.
 Museo Cao is just a short walking distance from the actual site and contains a variety of captivating artifacts including collections of pottery, textiles, and golden regalia, along with the bones of Moche royalty and human sacrifices.
 Perhaps the site’s greatest discovery was the Moche mummy of the only known female ruler, justifiably referred to as Señora de Cao, whose remains are also on display in the museum.

-After our visit, we will enjoy a special lunch at Hacienda Paijan with a Paso Horse Show and Marinera show.
+After our visit, we will enjoy a special lunch at Moche Sanctuary Lodge with a Paso Horse show and Marinera show.

 - Day 8